LL Cool J To Receive Entertainment Icon Award At 5th Annual Urban One Honors

-The legendary hip-hop icon LL Cool J is getting his just due.
-Urban One announced today that the 5th annual Urban One Honors will be taped in Atlanta on Friday, Dec.
-2. It will air on Monday, January 16, Martin Luther King Day, on TV One and Cleo One.
+The legendary Hip-Hop icon LL Cool J is getting his just due.
+Urban One announced today that the fifth annual Urban One Honors will be taped in Atlanta on Friday, Dec.
+2. It will air on Monday, Jan.
+16, Martin Luther King Day, on TV One and Cleo One.

 R&B singer/songwriter Tank will host the show.

 This year’s theme is “Celebrating Icons of the Culture” in the categories of Entertainment Icon, Lifetime Achievement, Inspirational Impact, Music Innovation, and the first-ever Phoenix Honor, celebrating those who have made notable comebacks.
-LL, born James Todd Smith, will receive the Entertainment Icon Award while David and Tamela Mann will be honored with the Inspirational Impact award.
+LL Cool J, born James Todd Smith, will receive the Entertainment Icon Award while David and Tamela Mann will be honored with the Inspirational Impact award.

 Singer/actress LeToya Luckett will join the broadcast as a backstage host.